Jean-François de Galaup, comte de Lapérouse: Early career

 Lapérouse escorted a convoy to the West Indies in December 1781, participated in the attack on St. Kitts in February 1782 and then fought in the defeat at the Battle of the Saintes against the squadron of Admiral Rodney.
-In August 1782, he captured two British trading posts (the Prince of Wales Fort and York Fort) on the coast of Hudson Bay, but allowed his prisoners, including Governor Samuel Hearne of Prince of Wales Fort, to sail off to England in exchange for a promise to release French POWS held in Britain.
-The next year, his family finally consented to his marriage to Louise-Eléonore Broudou, a young creole of modest origins whom he had met on Île de France (present-day Mauritius) eight years earlier.
+In August 1782, he captured two British trading posts (the Prince of Wales Fort and York Fort) on the coast of Hudson Bay, but allowed his prisoners, including Governor Samuel Hearne of Prince of Wales Fort, to sail off to England in exchange for a promise to release French prisoners of war held in Britain.
+The next year, his family finally consented to his marriage to Louise-Eléonore Broudou, a young creole of modest origins whom he had met on Île de France eight years earlier.